-Spikevax® bivalent Original/Omicron BA.4-5 (25 micrograms/25 micrograms) / Moderna COVID-19 vaccine should be offered in accordance with the recommendations in Green Book Chapter 14a.

-National policy must be followed in relation to the priority groups eligible for vaccination at a particular point in time.

-Valid consent has been given to receive the vaccine.
+- COVID-19 vaccines should be offered to those aged 18 years and over in accordance with the recommendations in Green Book Chapter 14a. - National policy must be followed in relation to the groups eligible for vaccination at a particular point in time including vaccination for travel entry certification and ad-hoc occupational purposes internationally. - Valid consent has been given to receive the vaccine.